What is a Recurring Revenue Model?

 What qualifies as recurring revenue?

-Recurring revenue is income from a customer that regularly pays for goods or services on an ongoing basis.
+Recurring revenue is income from a customer that pays for goods or services on an ongoing basis.
 It is also sometimes referred to as subscription, reoccurring, or repeat revenue.
-Recurring revenue can come in many forms, such as membership fees, subscription fees, software-as-a-service (SaaS) payments, maintenance fees, and other regular services.
+Recurring revenue can come in many forms, such as membership fees, subscription fees, SaaS payments, maintenance fees, and other regular services.
+For example, if a company charges customers a monthly fee for access to its platform or product, then this would be considered recurring revenue.

 Is SaaS a recurring revenue model?